Cyber Acoustics Offers Classroom-Tested Products to Meet the Education Technology Needs of All Schools

 The Cyber Acoustics Competitive Advantage

-Unlike other EdTech brands, Cyber Acoustics places an emphasis on ensuring all headsets and headphones come with easy-to-clean, long-lasting leatherette cushions, durable components that can be bent, twisted, pulled, flexed, or even chewed, all without sacrificing performance.
+Unlike other EdTech brands, Cyber Acoustics places an emphasis on ensuring all headsets and headphones come with easy-to-clean, long-lasting leatherette cushions, durable components that can be bent, twisted, or pulled, and nylon braided TuffCords that can be coiled, flexed, or even chewed, all without sacrificing performance.

 Offering a range of high-quality headphones and headsets with features and price points to meet every need, the Cyber Acoustics lineup includes:

-- Cyber Acoustics AC-5000 Series features unidirectional noise-canceling microphones with an adjustable boom, in-line volume controls, ambidextrous mic boom for left or right-side use, adjustable headbands, easy-to-clean leatherette earcups, and braided TuffCords.
-Products in the line include the Cyber Acoustics AC-5812 Stereo Headset with USB and 3.5mm connectivity in one (£19.99), the Cyber Acoustics AC-5008 USB Stereo Headset (£17.99), and the Cyber Acoustics AC-5002 Stereo Headset with single plug (£15.99).
+- Cyber Acoustics AC-5000 Series features unidirectional noise-canceling microphones with an adjustable boom, in-line volume controls, adjustable headbands, easy-to-clean leatherette earcups, and braided TuffCords.
+Products in the line include the Cyber Acoustics AC-5812 Stereo Headset with USB and 3.5mm connectivity in one, the Cyber Acoustics AC-5008 USB Stereo Headset, and the Cyber Acoustics AC-5002 3.5mm Stereo Headset with single plug.

+- Cyber Acoustics AC-6000 Series features in-line volume and mute control on the AC-6012 model, noise-cancelling microphones with a flexible boom, adjustable headbands, and braided TuffCords.
+Products in the line include the Cyber Acoustics AC-6012 USB Stereo Headset and the Cyber Acoustics AC-6008 Stereo Headset with single plug.

+- Cyber Acoustics ACM-4004 Stereo Headphone features an adjustable headband, built in channels on headband and ear cups to provide a fast cord wrap cable management system, easy-to-clean leatherette earcups, and braided TuffCords.

 To learn more about Cyber Acoustics and its range of classroom-tested education technology products visit https://www.cyberacoustics.com/classroom-tested.